sylumer/scriptrunner/.github/readme.md

 ## Installation
-1. Download the `Script Runner.app` file from this repository.
+1. Download the `Script Runner.app.zip` file from [the latest release in this repository](https://github.com/sylumer/scriptrunner/releases).
+2. Unzip the zip file to get the `Script Runner.app` file.
-2. Place the file in your `Applications` folder.
+2. Move the `Script Runner.app` file into your `Applications` folder.

 ## Donate